The Good, the Bad and the Ugly: Themes

 Like many of his films, director Sergio Leone noted that the film is a satire of the western genre.
 He has noted the film's theme of emphasis on violence and the deconstruction of Old West romanticism.
 The emphasis on violence is seen in how the three leads (Blondie, Angel Eyes, and Tuco) are introduced to various acts of violence.
 With Blondie, it is seen in his attempt to free Tuco which results in a gun battle.
 Angel Eyes is set up in a scene in which he learns about hidden treasure from Stevens, kills Stevens when he draws on him, then his employer Baker (fulfilling his title as 'The Bad').
-Tuco is set up in a scene in which three bounty-hunters try to kill him.
-In the film's opening scene, three bounty-hunters enter a building in which Tuco is hiding.
+Tuco is set up in a scene in which three bounty hunters try to kill him.
+In the film's opening scene, three bounty hunters enter a building in which Tuco is hiding.
 After the sound of gunfire is heard, Tuco escapes through a window after shooting the three, one of whom survives (fulfilling his title as 'The Ugly').
 They are all after gold and will stop at nothing until they get it.
 The film deconstructs Old West Romanticism by portraying the characters as antiheroes.
 Even the character considered by the film as 'The Good' can still be considered as not living up to that title in a moral sense.
-Critic Drew Marton describes it as a "baroque manipulation" that criticises the American Ideology of the Western, by replacing the heroic cowboy popularised by John Wayne with morally complex antiheroes.
+Critic Drew Marton describes it as a "baroque manipulation" that criticizes the American Ideology of the Western, by replacing the heroic cowboy popularised by John Wayne with morally complex antiheroes.

 Negative themes such as cruelty and greed are also given focus and are traits shared by the three leads in the story.
 Cruelty is shown in the character of Blondie in how he treats Tuco throughout the film.
 He is seen to sometimes be friendly with him and in other scenes double-cross him and throw him to the side.
 It is shown in Angel Eyes through his attitudes in the film and his tendency for committing violent acts throughout the film.
 For example, when he kills Stevens he also kills his son.
 It is also seen when he is violently torturing Tuco later in the film.
 It is shown in Tuco how he shows concern for Blondie when he is heavily dehydrated but in truth, he is only keeping him alive to find the gold.
 It is also shown in his conversation with his brother which reveals that a life of cruelty is all he knows.
 Richard Aquila writes "The violent antiheroes of Italian westerns also fit into a folk tradition in southern Italy that honored mafioso and vigilante who used any means to combat corrupt government or church officials who threatened the peasants of the Mezzogiorno".